LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

    :linenos:

 - Recalling our earlier definition, the case :math:`gcd(a, 0) = a` is
-  handled by lines 3-6.
+  handled by lines 3-5.

-- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 11.
+- And the case :math:`gcd(a, b) = gcd(b, a \bmod b)` is handled by line 10.

-- Lines 4 and 8-10 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.
+- Lines 4 and 7-9 exist to show you all of the *steps* that Euclid's algorithm takes to compute the greatest common divisor.

-The mathematical definition of gcd *refers to itself* in its own definition.
 The recursive version of the ``gcd`` function *refers to itself* by *calling* itself.
 Though this seems circular, you can see from the examples that it works very well.
 The important point is that the calls to the same function are not completely the same:
 *Successive* calls have *smaller* second numbers, and the second number eventually reaches 0, and in that case there is a direct final answer.
+Hence the function is not really circular.

+This recursive version is a much more direct translation of the original mathematical algorithm than the looping version.

 The general idea of recursion is for a function to call itself with *simpler* parameters, until a simple enough place